yayoi0923/yayoi0923/README.md

 - 👀 I’m interested in ecology and human life.
 - 🌱 I’m currently learning html, ukulele, yoga, natural herb.
 - 💞️ I’m looking to collaborate on　production of a web site which offer ecological goods and thought.
-- 📫 Please contact me via instagram @yayoixoxox
+- 📫 Please contact me.

 <!---
 yayoi0923/yayoi0923 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.